mogalroshanbaig/Light-Responsive-LED-System/README.md

 It’s a great way to demonstrate your understanding of analog sensors and digital outputs.

 Components Needed:
-Arduino Uno
+Arduino Uno,
-Breadboard
+Breadboard,
-LED
+LED,
-Photovoltaic cell (light sensor)
+Photovoltaic cell (light sensor),
-Piezo speaker (buzzer)
+Piezo speaker (buzzer),
-Resistors: 2ohm (for LEDs), 2ohm (for photovoltaic cell), and 2ohm (for piezo buzzer)
+Resistors: 2ohm (for LEDs), 2ohm (for photovoltaic cell), and 2ohm (for piezo buzzer).

 Wiring Diagram:
 Connect the LED to digital pins on the Arduino via 2ohm resistors.